big-ab-games/robo-instructus-translation/README.md

 ![](https://user-images.githubusercontent.com/2331607/59967068-293d8a80-951d-11e9-92c4-549bbeafe3a8.png)

 Improve or create the file `store/store-description.LANGUAGE.bbcode` with translated text.
 For example [store/store-description.ru.bbcode](./store/store-description.ru.bbcode).

+## 3. Company messages
+Bit of the game's story delivered as messages from the players boss Judith.
+These are some of the first bits of text read by the player setting the scene.
+There are mostly paragraphs of text coming after `#!company` line markers.

+Update the `company.LANGUAGE.robomarkup` file in the `company` directory.
+See the English [company/company.en.robomarkup](./company/company.en.robomarkup) file, duplicate this to start a new language translation.

 ## New languages & translations
 If you'd like to see support for a new language please or have questions [raise an issue](https://github.com/big-ab-games/robo-instructus-translation/issues/new).